It is not essential to bring anything with you, but there are a few things that may make your visit more pleasant...

 If you are attending The Wind in the Willows, children under 12-months old are admitted FREE.
 If a child is 12-months and over, they must purchase a children's ticket.

 Yes, entry to the Gardens is included in the ticket.
+Please show your theatre ticket to the gate staff when arriving at the Gardens entrance gates.

 If you are attending A Midsummer Night's Dream, you may enjoy the Gardens prior to the show.